 Payment Terms

-Federal Funds shall be dispersed on a reimbursement basis with the exception of initial upfront one-time payments for cashflow considerations and one-time start-up costs.
-The initial upfront one-time payment amounts may vary depending on programmatic needs.

-All Exhibits D, Notice of Award, and DBHDS correspondence must be finalized by June 10th of the prior fiscal year to receive upfront payments with the first warrant of the new fiscal year.
-All other federal funds payments to CSB will be made monthly on a reimbursement basis.
-To receive payment, the CSB must invoice the Department as provided in the policies and procedures established by the Office of Fiscal Services and Grants Management.
+Federal Funds are reimbursed to the CSB monthly.
+To receive payment, the CSB must file for reimbursement as provided in the policies and procedures established by the Office of Fiscal Services and Grants Management.

-State Funds shall be disbursed by the Department’s Fiscal Services and Grants Management Office as set forth in its established policies and procedures.
+State Funds shall be disbursed by the Department’s Fiscal Services and Grants Management Office as set forth in its established policies and procedures and outlined in an applicable Exhibit D or Exhibit G.

 Reconciliation and Closeout Disclosures

-The CSB shall comply with state funding reconciliation and closeout and federal grant reconciliation and closeout disclosures, and applicable policies and procedures established by the Office of Fiscal Services and Grants Management.
-If a CSB does not return its signed Exhibits D, Notices of Award, or other required documentation in a timely manner this may result in a delay of or ineligibility for receiving funding.
+The CSB shall comply with state and federal grant reconciliation and closeout disclosures, and applicable policies and procedures established by the Office of Fiscal Services and Grants Management.
+If a CSB does not return its signed Exhibit(s) D, Notices of Award, or other required documentation in a timely manner this may result in a delay in or ineligibility for receiving funding.

 Unexpended federal funds must either be returned in the form of a check made payable to the Treasurer of Virginia and sent to: